Azure/azure-sdk-for-js/sdk/formrecognizer/ai-form-recognizer/README.md

 ### Train model

 Train a machine-learned model on your own form type.
 The resulting model will be able to recognize values from the types of forms it was trained on.
 Provide a container SAS url to your Azure Storage Blob container where you're storing the training documents.
-See details on setting this up in the [service quickstart documentation](servicequickstart).
+See details on setting this up in the [service quickstart documentation][quickstart_training].
 This sample creates and trains a custom model without using labels.

 ```javascript
 const { FormRecognizerClient, AzureKeyCredential } = require("@azure/ai-form-recognizer");